A hamadryas one-male unit leaving the sleeping site to begin its daily travel route.

 follower males in their units (Chowdhury et al., 2015).
 We are also collaborating with others research teams on projects related to parasite ecology, functional morphology, and the gut microbiome.|

-While active data collection at Filoha is temporarily suspended due to the COVID-19 pandemic, we welcome collaborations and typically have ongoing opportunities for volunteer field assistants.
+While active data collection at Filoha has been temporarily suspended due to the COVID-19 pandemic and the Ethiopian Civil War, we welcome collaborations and typically have ongoing opportunities for volunteer field assistants.
 If you are interested in collaborating with the Filoha Hamadryas Project, please contact Larissa Swedell and Shahrina Chowdhury.

 The Wasaro sleeping cliff.